Gbps/fastlog/README.md

 This project is currently in Beta while I continue to improve some features.

 There aren't any breaking changes planned, just additions of new features.

+Windows does not come with the `curses` module, which means there's still work needing to be done to support native Windows.

 ## Is this just pwntools?
 Fastlog was born out of a sadness for bland Python script outputs and a love of the logging module from the Pwntools project.